CARTAvis/carta-protobuf/docs/region_selection_and_statistics.rst

 Per-cube histograms
 ~~~~~~~~~~~~~~~~~~~

 As users may wish to use a histogram generated from the entire cube to choose their render bounds, the backend needs to support the calculation of a histogram on a per-cube as well as per-slice basis.
-A per-cube histogram is requested through the :carta:`SET_HISTOGRAM_REQUIREMENTS` message, with the region ID set to -2.
+A per-cube histogram is requested through the :carta:ref:`SET_HISTOGRAM_REQUIREMENTS` message, with the region ID set to -2.
 As per-cube histograms may take a long time to calculate, there are additional requirements over and above per-slice histograms.

 The backend should deliver results from the histogram calculation at regular intervals.
 As the histogram.
 As the histogram calculation consists of a large number of separable calculations (reading through individual slices to determine min/max, reading through individual slices to fill the histogram bins), the backend can split the calculation up into smaller tasks, and deliver cumulative results to the frontend.